- Search The Registry

 - My Account

 The birth of George Polgreen Bridgetower in 1778 is celebrated on this date.
 He was a Black Polish classical violinist.

 His father was an African prince who married a white-European woman, Mary Ann Bridgetower.
 They had two sons who both became musicians.
 George's younger brother Fredrick was a cellist.
-George played in the Prince's band at the Royal Pavilion, Brighton, for 14 years.
+George played in the Prince's band at the Royal Brighton Pavilion for 14 years.
 During that time, he became a talented violin prodigy.

 He is best remembered today for his association with Ludwig van Beethoven.
 Beethoven met the 23-year-old Bridgetower, and the two got along very well.
-The composer praised him as "a very capable virtuoso who has a complete command of his instrument."
+The composer praised him as "a very capable virtuoso with complete command of his instrument."
 Beethoven wrote a new piece, the Kreutzer Sonata, for the Afro-European violinist.
-Beethoven's autographed copy of the Sonata for violin and piano bears the inscription, “Sonata mulattica composta peril mullato.”
+Beethoven's autographed copy of the Sonata for violin and piano bears the inscription, “Sonata Mulattica Composta peril Mullato.”
 Bridgetower also played at a concert in Bath in the presence of King George III and several guests.